You might be a subtenant if you rent a room or all of a property from another tenant rather than from the owner.

 - the tenancy ends for the person you rent from and your subtenancy has not been accepted by the head landlord

-- you are living in the same building as your immediate landlord
+- you live in the same building as your immediate landlord

 Subletting your home